 5.4 Purpose: The purpose of this standard is to utilize higher data rate wireless communication for battery powered devices, to provide a global solution initially targeting smart utility and municipal applications requiring secure, high data rate operated in Japan, and long range communication (up to 1000m).
 The standard provides access to unlicensed spectrum in Japan; These are also attributes that will be valuable in commercial and business settings, both of which are expected to be significant emerging markets.

 5.5 Need for the Project: The demand for the improvement of energy efficiency and the usage of the natural energy increase worldwide in order to mitigate global warming.
 As a result, from 2015 the uses of smart meters have increased dramatically throughout Japan.
 Tens of millions more smart meters are deployed, and the communication protocol is based on IEEE Std.
 802.15.4g SUN FSK.
 At the same time there is a movement to collect and manage sensor data using wireless networks not only to optimize energy consumption and lighting in buildings but also for crime and disaster prevention.
 Furthermore these wireless sensor networks are becoming increasingly used to improve productivity in agriculture as well.
-In recent years, higher data rate requirements come from utilities for increase of the number of nodes in one PAN, correcting various utility information not only electricity but also gas and water, and OTA updates without increase of power consumption.
+In recent years, higher data rate requirements come from utilities for increase of the number of nodes in one PAN, communicating various utility information not only electricity but also gas and water, and OTA updates without increase of power consumption.
 In order to meet these requirements these amendments are needed.
 From the view point of backward compatibility and ease of wireless communication network design, FSK modulation scheme is suitable for the extended applications.

 5.6 Stakeholders for the Standard: Chip Vendors, Product Manufacturers, Utilities, Agriculture, Infrastructure/Environmental Monitoring Organizations and similar Organizations.